halo/datanorm/README.md

 * remember, categorize and cache the data (on disk, because you don't want 3 GB in RAM)
 * then enumerate over every product
 * while doing so, gather the referenced attributes that belong to each product
-* wrap it all in a Ruby object and yield it to you
+* wrap it all in a Ruby object and yield it as UTF-8 to you

 I know there are smart ways to make this faster, but that only works if your Datanorm file is structured in a certain way, which I can't guarantee, and I want to avoid the complexity of detecting various kinds of structures.